Sebastiangomezzz/openbank-test/README.md

 ### Third step
 The third view will show a success message or a error message depending on the password used in the previous step.
 To trigger the error message/view, the password must be "pruebaKO123".
 Any other password created will trigger the success message/view.
 The button in this view will take to the landing.<br>

+## Folder structure

+The project source root contains the following folders/files:
+- **components**: Contains all the components used in the app.
+It is divided in common and passwordManager folders.
+The common folder contains the components that are used in more than one view.
+The passwordManager folder contains the components that are used only in one of the three steps.
+- **hooks**: Contains all the custom hooks used in the app.
+- **views**: Contains all the views used in the app.
+- **redux**: Contains two folders, the features with the slices (stepperSlice) of the state and the store one, with the configuration for the app.
+- **services**: Contains the service used to check the password, the passwordApi.
+- **utils**: Contains the utils used in the app, in this case a folder named test-utils with a mockProvider inside, used for testing.
+- **i18n**: Contains the configuration for the internationalization.
+- **App.tsx**: The main component of the app.
+- **index.js**: The entry point of the app.
+- **.env**: The environment variables (none actually).
+- **.gitignore**: The gitignore file.
+- **package.json**: The package.json file.
+- **README.md**: The readme file.

 ## Scripts

 In the project directory, you can run: